Sulfuric Acid (H2SO4)

 Option 2: Smelting ores in the EBF for Sulfur Dioxide

-There are a handful of ore dusts (Sphalerite, Pyrite, Galena, Stibnite, Tetrahedrite, Pentlandite, Cobaltite, Chalcopyrite), that when smelted in an EBF with Oxygen, produce a pure dust alongside Sulfur Dioxide.
+There are a handful of mineral dusts (Sphalerite, Pyrite, Galena, Stibnite, Tetrahedrite, Pentlandite, Cobaltite, Chalcopyrite), that when smelted in an EBF with Oxygen, produce a pure dust alongside Sulfur Dioxide.

 Other options

-There are a number of recipes that give sulfuric acid as byproducts.
+There are a number of other recipes that give Sulfuric Acid as byproducts.
 Not all of them are important or viable.
 A few examples of such recipes are:

 -